amplitude/redux-query/README.md

 ### `connectRequest`

-Use the `connectRequest` higher-order component to declare network dependencies for a React component. `connectRequest` takes a function that transforms the component `props` to a request query config.
+Use the `connectRequest` higher-order component to declare network dependencies for a React component. `connectRequest` takes a function that transforms the component `props` to a request query config or an array of request query configs.
 Example usage:

 ```javascript
 import { connectRequest, querySelectors } from 'redux-query';